lighthouse-no/sap-ms-teams-integration-poc/docs/basic_teams_app.md

 In my case, the error was due to the fact that both the long and short description field fields were empty.
 These can be corrected by editing the template manifest in `./src/manifest/manifest.json`

-## Deployed Bot
+## Deployed App to MS Teams

-Once the deployment errors are fixed, the bot can bee added to Teams as an App.
+Once the deployment errors are fixed, the bot can be added to Teams as an App.

 You then can send a message to the bot via the app which uses the temporary `ngrok` public URL to route the request to the app running on your local server.